Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 In the center of Victoria stands a Hindu temple named after Lord Vinayagar, the remover of obstacles and the god of new beginnings.
 Constructed in 1992 and it is the only Hindu temple in the Seychelles.

-Arul Mihu Navasakthi Vinayagar Temple in Mahe, Seychelles
+Arul Mihu Navasakthi Vinayagar Temple, Mahe on an Island Hopping Seychelles Itinerary

 Arul Mihu Navasakthi Vinayagar Temple in Mahe, Seychelles © The Luxury Travelers